FusionAuth/fusionauth-site/site/_posts/2022-09-22-hackfests-fusionauth.md

 ### Remote considerations

-If you running hackfest for remote employees across multiple timezones, make sure you consider the impact of the day on their lives.
+If you are running a hackfest for remote employees across multiple time zones, make sure you consider the impact of the day on their lives.

-Reach out to people outside of the core timezone and ask what their tolerance is for starting later or earlier in order to overlap and work collaboratively.
+Reach out to people outside of the core time zone and ask what their tolerance is for starting later or earlier in order to overlap and work collaboratively.

-For example, if your core timezone is USA/Denver, but you have employees in the Pacific and Eastern timezones, ask if the people in the east can work later and if the folks in the Pacific area can start a earlier.
+For example, if your core time zone is USA/Denver, but you have employees in the Pacific and Eastern time zones, ask if the people in the east can work later and if the folks in the Pacific area can start earlier.

-You can also schedule people based on their timezone.
-In the above example, someone in the Eastern timezone would present in the beginning, to minimize the impact on their day.
+You can also schedule people based on their time zone.
+In the above example, someone in the Eastern time zone would present in the beginning, to minimize the impact on their day.

 ### Non-employees